relrod/ysuswings.org/dj.markdown

   dance club and there are other clubs which provide other forms of dancing.

 - Consider the length of your songs.
-Most dancers in a social dance setting would rather dance with 4, 3-minute dances with different people than 2, 6-minute dances in the same twelve minutes.
+Most dancers in a social dance setting would rather dance 4, 3-minute dances with different people than 2, 6-minute dances in the same twelve minutes.
 There is no hard and fast rule here, but generally if a song is much longer than around 3.5 minutes, you should probably think hard before playing it.